 The phase 3 trial follows positive initial results from a phase 2 clinical trial (VAT00002)1.
 In that trial, the COVID-19 vaccine candidate was administered to 722 adults to assess the safety, reactogenicity and immunogenicity of 3 doses and to identify an optimal vaccine dose.
 Results showed strong rates of neutralizing antibody response with 95% to 100% seroconversion following a second injection in all age groups (18 to 95 years old), across all doses2.

-A 10µg antigen formulation of the SARS-CoV-2 adjuvanted recombinant protein-based vaccine developed by Sanofi Pasteur in combination with GSK’s AS03 adjuvant will be evaluated in a Phase 3 trial (VAT00008)2 for efficacy, immunogenicity and safety compared to a placebo.
+A 10µg antigen formulation of the SARS-CoV-2 adjuvanted recombinant protein-based vaccine developed by Sanofi in combination with GSK’s AS03 adjuvant is under evaluation in a phase 3 trial (VAT00008)3 regarding efficacy, immunogenicity and safety of the vaccine candidate compared to a placebo.

 Our phase 3 trial